 There are also some ongoing concerns regarding the safety of customer funds.
 Although Bitstamp has not experienced any hacks (that we know of) since 2015, the fact that hackers were able to steal more than 19,000 Bitcoin is really concerning.
 With a current value of $95 million, it’s unclear whether or not the exchange would be able to repay stolen funds in today’s money.

-This is why believe that you are better off using a highly regulated platform like eToro.
-Security is not a concern, as the platform is regulated by two major European bodies.
-Furthermore, there’s no need to worry about somebody stealing your coins, as you’re simply trading CFDs. eToro also gives you more cryptocurrencies to trade, and fees are significantly lower.
+This is why believe that you are better off using a platform like Skilling .
+Security is not a concern, as the platform is regulated.
+Furthermore, there’s no need to worry about somebody stealing your coins, as you’re simply trading CFDs.
+The fees are also significantly lower.

 Bitstamp does not allow you to short cryptocurrencies, meaning that you don’t have any options to make a profit if you think the markets are going to go down in value.
 This means that you have to cash-in your investments and wait for another buying opportunity.
-This is where eToro stands out, as you can go-long and go-short on all 15 cryptocurrencies that they list.
+This is where Coinbase stands out, as you can go-long and go-short on all 15 cryptocurrencies that they list.
 Unfortunately, Bitstamp does not have a live chat facility, which is most definitely a frustrating aspect to using the platform.
 If you do need to make contact with the Bitstamp support team, you’ll either need to call them, or send them an email.
 Bitstamp will charge you a 0.25% trading fee every time you buy or sell a cryptocurrency.
 You can get this down to 0.10%, however, you’d need to trade a minimum of $20 million in a single month, which is out of reach for most traders.
 The Bitstamp platform is relatively simple to use.
 The process of opening an account, verifying your identity and depositing funds is easy.
 The trading area itself is slightly more complex, however, the platform offers a range of guides to show you how everything works.
 You will only need to verify your identity if you want to deposit and withdraw funds with a real-world payment method such as a debit/credit card or bank account.
 This will require you to upload a copy of a government issued ID (passport or driving license), and a proof of residency (such as a bank statement or utility bill).
 If you decide to deposit funds into your Bitstamp account with a debit or credit card, it is important to remember that you won’t be able to withdraw your funds back to the card.
 Instead, you’ll either need to withdraw funds back to a bank account, or via cryptocurrency.
 You won’t be able to trade cryptocurrencies with leverage at Bitstamp.
-If this is something that you want to implement within your trading strategy, then you’ll need to use a CFD platform like eToro.
 Contents

 Unfortunately, Bitstamp does not have a live chat facility, which is most definitely a frustrating aspect to using the platform.
 If you do need to make contact with the Bitstamp support team, you’ll either need to call them, or send them an email.